 Ultimate Frisbee History

 “Ultimate doesn’t build character, it reveals it.
-Ultimate isn’t just the winning score or how well you play, it’s also about how you play the game.
+Ultimate isn’t just the winning score or how well your team plays, it’s also about your competitive conduct while playing the game.
 If your goal isn’t to win the SOTG award as much as you would like to win the game, you’re not playing ultimate.”

 1966-1975, like Tin Lid Golf, there are accounts of ultimate-like games being played with tin lids as early as the 1940s, much earlier than our recent Frisbee history records.
 Not hard to imagine since both disc golf and ultimate are sports with very similar competitive concepts as very established ball sports.
-The only thing completely unique is the flying plastic disc, that fly’s much better than balls or tin lids.
+The only thing completely unique is the flying plastic disc, that flies much better than a ball or tin lids.

 The history of ultimate was updated in 2003, after an interview with both Jared Kass and Joel Silver.